ckan/ckan/doc/using-data-api.rst

 * Dataset Model Endpoint: ``http://{YOUR-CKAN-INSTALLATION}/api/rest/dataset``

 More details about creating a resource through the Data API are available on the :ref:`CKAN API page <api>`.
-More information about the Datastore API can be found on the :ref:`datastore page <datastoreapiref>`.
+More information about the Datastore API can be found on the :doc:`datastore page <datastore>`.

 Examples